Late effects of pelvic radiotherapy

 Damaged nerves

-Sometimes, radiotherapy damages the nerves near the bladder and affects how the bladder muscles work.
+Rarely, radiotherapy damages the nerves near the bladder and affects how the bladder muscles work.
 This may mean the bladder does not empty completely.
-Treatment may also make the urethra narrow.
+Treatment may also make the urethra (tube from the bladder) narrow.
 This can make it more difficult to pass urine.
 The narrowing is called a urethral stricture.

 Symptoms of bladder changes